 - Your academic progress: Once you’ve been awarded a Pell Grant, you must maintain certain academic standards in order to continue receiving the award each year.
 Your school is responsible for determining satisfactory academic progress, which usually includes factors such as attendance, course completion, and grade point average (GPA).

 - Special circumstances: Students with a parent who was killed in military duty in Iraq or Afghanistan, or students with intellectual disabilities, may qualify for special Pell Grant funding.

 How Much Money Could I Receive?

 The maximum award of a Pell Grant varies from one academic year to the next.
-In 2013 to 2014, for example, the most money you could receive from a Pell Grant was $5,645.
-That amount will increase to $5,730 in 2015.
+For the 2013-2014 academic year, for example, the most money you could receive from a Pell Grant was $5,645.
+That amount will increase to $5,775 for the 2015-2016 academic year.
 Not all students receive the maximum award.
 The amount you receive will depend on several factors:

 - The cost of your tuition and other expenses